 A high priority on the relationship between our water and our urban areas needs to be addressed

 Roads and public spaces will be made with permeable surfaces that enable storm water to be absorbed and reused.
-China states that 20 percent of all urban areas should be classified as sponge cities by 2020, and that 80 percent of rainfall should be efficiently managed by 2030.
+China states that 20% of all urban areas should be classified as sponge cities by 2020, and that 80% of rainfall should be efficiently managed by 2030.

 Arup is one company helping China reach these targets, successfully applying a Sponge City Master Plan in Baotou, a city in Inner Mongolia.
 Using innovative and sustainable concepts, the British company is developing over 15 square kilometres of the autonomous region’s urban area.

 Taking into account ecological and environmental considerations, smart networks were utilised to develop the area to ensure minimal impact on the natural wetlands.
-This would to reduce the chance of urban flooding, maximize the reuse of rainwater and construct drainage networks, as well as ensuring the preservation of the municipal water supply.
+This in turn reduces the chance of urban flooding, maximises the reuse of rainwater and constructs drainage networks, as well as ensuring the preservation of the municipal water supply.

 “The design provides an opportunity to create beautiful, successful and resilient places,” explains Michael Zhao of Arup China.
 “The design utilises green infrastructure such as parks and pocket gardens to manage rainfall,” he says.
 “During the summer months water features will be filled, and plants will be watered using harvested rainwater and runoff,” he continues.
 “Green infrastructure also allows surface runoff to permeate into the earth, providing a habitat for wildlife and creating attractive spaces for people.”

-However as the country faces the challenges of a growing population and climate change, Zhao feels a high priority on the relationship between our water and our urban areas needs to be addressed.
+However as the country faces the challenges of a growing population and climate change, Zhao feels the relationship between our water and our urban areas needs to be addressed.